achillesdawn/go-proxy-list/README.md

-# Simplified API to get and use FREE proxies from ProxyScrape and GeoNodes
+# Simplified API to get and use free proxies from ProxyScrape and GeoNodes

 ## Getting started